 Stardom & Performance (3rd year BA module)

-Film Studies Contexts (1st year BA introductory module)
+Film Studies Contexts (1st year BA module)

 at the University of Tubingen